FAFSA Mistakes To Avoid

 A quick summary.

 Parents of seniors (as well as returning college students) complete the Free Application for Federal Student Aid (FAFSA) every year.
-It is an online application used to determine a family’s Expected Family Contribution (EFC).
-The EFC is determined based on a federal formula to measure a family’s financial strength and ability to pay for college.
+It is an online application used to determine a family’s Student Aid Index (SAI).
+Note: The SAI replaces the EFC (Expected Family Contribution) as of the 2024-25 FAFSA filing season.
+The SAI is determined based on a federal formula to measure a family’s financial strength and ability to pay for college.
+Your SAI is a number between -1500-999999.

 1) Not filling it out!